rezacsedu/Adversary_Aware_Multimodal_Neural_Networks/README.md

-## Adversary-aware Multimodal Neural Networks for Cancer Diagnosis based on Multi-omics Data
+## Adversary-aware Multimodal Neural Networks for Cancer Diagnosis from Multi-omics Data

-### DeepKneeExplainer
 Code and supplementary materials for our paper titled "Adversary-aware Multimodal Neural Networks for Cancer Diagnosis based on Multi-omics Data", submitted to IEEE Access journal.
 There are only codes with simple file structures.

 #### Methods